dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Liliana Vess<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/6/1662fcb1-f142-43ff-b682-6827dea2ff7e.jpg?1562339353|https://scryfall.com/card/lrw/121/liliana-vess?utm_source=api>`
    +1: Target player discards a card.

-   −2: Search your library for a card, then shuffle your library and put that card on top of it.
+   −2: Search your library for a card, then shuffle and put that card on top.

    −8: Put all creature cards from all graveyards onto the battlefield under your control.